Ceremony Before a Catholic Wedding: Chosen Union, Commitment Ceremonies, and Catholic Convalidation Explained

 Meanwhile, they want something.
 Not a workaround.
 Not a rehearsal.
 Something real — a moment that marks the intention they’re living every day.
 A ceremony that witnesses who they are to each other and what they’ve decided to build.

-A wedding ceremony — civil or religious — establishes marriage.
+A civil wedding ceremony — performed by a judge, commissioner, or ordained officiant with a marriage license — establishes marriage legally.
 It involves an exchange of consent, a declaration of intent, and a pronouncement.
-In California, it also involves a marriage license that is signed and filed with the county.
+The license is signed and filed with the county.
 When you’re married, you’re married.
-In the eyes of the state, and in the eyes of the Church, that changes everything about what comes next.

 This matters for Catholic couples because the Church does not perform a full wedding Mass for couples who are already legally married.
-If you marry civilly first, the path to marrying in the Church becomes convalidation — a different rite, with a different structure, that cannot replicate the experience of a first-time sacramental wedding.
+If you marry civilly first, the path to marrying in the Church becomes convalidation — a different rite, with a different structure, that is not the same as a first-time sacramental wedding.
 This is not a punitive rule.
 It reflects the Catholic understanding that marriage is established at the moment of consent, not retroactively blessed.

 What a Commitment Ceremony Does